JesseSousa/todo-list/README.md

 ## TODO

-- [ ] Implement logic for removing tasks 1 day after completion
+- [ ] Implement logic for removing tasks 12 hours after completion
 - [ ] Menu button that allows user to create multiple lists
 - [ ] Add transition to task when being removed